Fishing in Gabon

 Fishing spots in Gabon

-Features: Loango is famous for its spectacular coastline and the variety of fish that migrate between the estuaries and the open sea.
+- Features: Loango is famous for its spectacular coastline and the variety of fish that migrate between the river mouths and the open sea.

 2. Sassandra Canyon (offshore)

-Characteristics: This deep water canyon offshore offers a paradise for jigging enthusiasts.
+- Features: This deep-water canyon off the coast is a paradise for jigging enthusiasts.

-Special features: The area is known for its strong currents that attract large fish – a challenge for experienced jigging anglers.
-World record size fish are possible here!
+- Special features: The area is known for its strong currents, which attract large fish – a challenge for experienced jigging anglers.
+World record-sized fish are possible here!

 3. Setté Cama

-Characteristics: A legendary spot for anglers where the Ogooué River flows into the Atlantic.
+- Features: A legendary spot for anglers, where the Ogooué River flows into the Atlantic Ocean.

-Special features: In the transition zone between fresh and salt water, this is probably one of the best bank fishing spots in the world.
+- Special features: The transition zone between fresh and salt water is probably one of the best shore fishing spots in the world.
 Night fishing for tarpon is particularly popular.

-We recommend booking a trip there through Wild Sea Expediton.
+We recommend booking your trip there through Andree Expeditions

 (In)Shore: